 Commands allowing the change of an established group of workings are available.
 An example of established set of workings is represented by the application of special views and/or view filters.
 As for general edit commands, it is necessary to create the selected set of workings before choosing the edit command.
-Examples of established set of workings are the following ones:

-- the selected workings which verify logical conditions - the selected workings which are assigned on a given level.
+- Examples of established set of workings are the following ones: • the selected workings which verify logical conditions - the selected workings which verify logical conditions the selected workings which are assigned on a given level.